Commemoration of Carl Linnaeus: Place names

 Linneus, Maine, and Linneus, Missouri were named in his honor.

 Kingston upon Hull has a street, originally known as Botanic Lane, which was renamed to Linnaeus Street by 1823.

 There is a Linnaean Street in Cambridge, Massachusetts, given that name in honor of the botanist in 1850 because Harvard University's Botanic Garden was located there.

+In 1878, Rue Névraumont/Névraumontstraat in Saint-Josse-ten-Noode, Brussels, was renamed Rue Linné/Linnéstraat, a reference to its close location to the Botanical Garden.

 The Australian National University campus in Canberra has a road named Linnaeus Way, which runs past several biology buildings.

 Gustavus Adolphus College began its eponymous Linnaeus Arboretum in 1973.
 The arboretum has a bust of Linnaeus created by Paul Granlund that "takes the shape of a linden tree, and the back of the head includes impressions of Linnaeus's beloved garden in Uppsala, Sweden."
-In October 2021, the Gustavus Adolphus College Board of Trustees made the decision to remove the name “Linnaeus” from its campus arboretum, citing scrutiny of Linnaeus’ writings on human taxonomy as an example of scientific racism.
+In October 2021, the Gustavus Adolphus College Board of Trustees made the decision to remove the name "Linnaeus" from its campus arboretum, citing scrutiny of Linnaeus' writings on human taxonomy as an example of scientific racism.

 Woodward Park in Tulsa, Oklahoma has a section called the Linnaeus Teaching Gardens which features a large bronze statue of Linnaeus.

 Linnaeus University

 Following approval by the Parliament of Sweden, Växjö University and Kalmar College merged on 1 January 2010; the resulting institution was named Linnaeus University (in Swedish: Linnéuniversitetet) in his honor.
 The new university's logo carries much symbolism and is based on a drawing by Linnaeus:

-The inspiration for the design has been Linnaeus’ own books, such as Systema Naturae and the Linnaean Herbarium.
-The latter publication originates from Linnaeus’s studies in Småland, preserved today at Växjö Town Library.
+The inspiration for the design has been Linnaeus' own books, such as Systema Naturae and the Linnaean Herbarium.
+The latter publication originates from Linnaeus's studies in Småland, preserved today at Växjö Town Library.
 The symbol is made up of a stylized tree.
 The original is a drawing by Linnaeus from his book of herbs and plants.
 The symbol conveys both the connection to the name and the roots in soil of the Småland region of southern Sweden.
-At the same time, the tree may be seen as a symbol for the month of May and for growth and vitality, a symbol which agrees well with the University’s ambition to be a global university with the region as its base and the world as its stage.
+At the same time, the tree may be seen as a symbol for the month of May and for growth and vitality, a symbol which agrees well with the University's ambition to be a global university with the region as its base and the world as its stage.
 The logotype consists of the name [Linnéuniversitetet] written in bold typeface.
 The idea is that the four fruits from the symbolic tree fall to the ground and enrich the the [sic] name in turn.
 The fruits form the dots and accent over the letters i and e in [...]
 Linné.